mechatronics-RWTH/lexci-2/README.md

 1. Open a PowerShell or Anaconda prompt.
 2. Activate the virtual environment.
-3. Run `python.exe -m pip install pip==22.0.4` and then
+3. Run `python3 -m pip install pip==22.0.4` and then
-   `pip install setuptools==58.1.0 wheel==0.38.4` as newer versions of these packages may not be able to install LExCI's dependencies.
+   `pip install setuptools==58.1.0 wheel==0.38.4` since newer versions of these packages may not be able to install LExCI's dependencies.
 4. Download or clone this repository and `cd` to its location.
-5. Run `pip install -v .`.
+5. Run `pip install .`.
 6. Type `pip install matlabengine==VERSION` where `VERSION` is the latest package version for your MATLAB installation.
 All available versions are listed [here](https://pypi.org/project/matlabengine/#history).
-This step can be skipped if you don't plan to automate MATLAB/Simulink through LExCI.
+This step can be skipped if you don't plan to automate MATLAB/Simulink.

 To uninstall LExCI, open a PowerShell or an Anaconda prompt, activate its virtual environment, and type `pip uninstall lexci-2`.